DevLARLEY/spotify-oggmp4-dl/README.md

 # spotify-oggmp4-dl
 Downloads Spotify Tracks/Albums/Playlists/Podcasts in MP4_128, MP4_256, OGG_VORBIS_320, OGG_VORBIS_160 and OGG_VORBIS_96 formats

+# Notice
+Spotify seems to be randomly blocking CDMs.
+Some work, some don't. \
+This could be the case on any phone (Spotify doesn't work in my phone in the browser).

 # Installation
 + Install the `requirements.txt` file
 + Install `protobuf==5.27.2` manually (ignore errors)